Get more Canadians leading and joining cleanups around the country.

 Sketch, Mapbox, Adobe Illustrator, Invision

-The Great Canadian Shoreline Cleanup used to have a problem.
-People thought that shoreline cleanups could only happen if they lived near an ocean.
+The Great Canadian Shoreline Cleanup (GCSC) used to have a problem.
+Why are coastal Canadians the only ones doing shoreline cleanups when every province and territory can take part?
+We learned that people thought "shoreline" cleanups could only happen if they lived near an ocean.
 In fact, a shoreline is defined as wherever water meets land, so that includes the rivers and the lakes that you're used to.